JacobWorden35/CS3339-HW3-Cache-Simulation/README.txt

 are many things I would have liked to impliment or change to be more accurate and expand in scope to simulate all types of caches.

+Current Bug: Valid Bit is not working as expected, resulting in HITS that are incorrect